infrasonar/appliance-manager/README.md

 This tool can be used to install and manage an [InfraSonar appliance](https://docs.infrasonar.com/collectors/probes/appliance/).

 > Before using this tool, make sure docker compose is installed.
-See also: https://docs.docker.com/compose/install/ or use the following command: `sudo curl -sSL https://get.docker.com | bash`.
+> See also: https://docs.docker.com/compose/install/ or use the following command:
+>
+> `sudo curl -sSL https://get.docker.com | bash`

 Installation: